Meet Our Interns

 Our interns are always hard at work

-Ximena and Anna’s own experiences with education fuel their passion to fully fund California public schools.
+Alex, Lynda, Marlenne, and Natalie’s own experiences with education fuel their passion to fully fund California public schools.
 They are an integral part of our campaign.
 They’re spending their spring conducting research on California’s education crisis, creating content for Evolve’s social media platforms, and directly engaging the public through one-on-one conversations, and so much more.

 Past Intern Testimonials